Cameras Sensor and Image Quality

 Shutter and Performance

-The camera’s shutter is responsive, with minimal lag between pressing the shutter button and capturing an image.
-The X-A7 features both a mechanical and electronic shutter, allowing for silent shooting in quiet environments.
-The electronic shutter is particularly useful for shooting in noisy settings where the sound of a mechanical shutter might be distracting.
+The camera’s shutter is responsive, which causes little delay when pressing it and capturing an image.
+In addition to its mechanical shutter, the X-A7 also uses an electronic shutter that allows shooting in deep silence and therefore not disturbing quiet environments.
+This electronic shutter is especially good when shooting in noisy settings where the sound of a mechanical shutter can be rather disruptive.

 Video Recording